Special Programs Department

 Section 504 Child Find Notice

-Caledonia Community Schools has the obligation to locate, evaluate and identify any child residing in the District who qualifies for Section 504 accommodations or services.
+Caledonia Community Schools has the legal obligation to locate, evaluate, and identify any child residing in the District who qualifies for Section 504 accommodations or services.
 Children eligible for Section 504 accommodations or services include those children who have a physical or mental impairment that substantially limits a major life activity.

 Section 504 Grievance Procedure